PeterCamilleri/CX16/vm/sweet_16.md

 Load the specified register into the accumulator:
 <pre><code>R0 &larr; Rn</code></pre>

-A general purpose data move.
+A general purpose data word register move.

     ld  R7         ; Copy R7 to R0

+Notes:
+* The status is set for testing, the carry bit is cleared.

+### St -- Transfer Word Accumulator to Register

+Store the accumulator into the specified register:
+<pre><code>Rn &larr; R0</code></pre>

+A general purpose data word register move.

+    st  R7         ; Copy R0 to R7

 Notes:
 * The status is set for testing, the carry bit is cleared.

 ## References: